Oil And Gas Trust Value Ranking, June 2017

 Four trusts have income primarily from oil production and have no fixed termination date (so-called "perpetual" trusts):

-- Last quarter, I called out the trove of overzealous articles on California-based Pacific Coast Royalty Trust (ROYT).
+- Last quarter, I called out the trove of overzealous articles on California-based Pacific Coast Royalty Trust.
 With a 20% haircut in the books, perhaps it’s worth a look?
 But don’t try to catch a falling knife if it drops – the next stop could be $1.20 or below.
 I doubled a very small position, so now it’s just… small.

-- That said, I also said to avoid Enduro Royalty Trust (NDRO), which has young wells in Texas, Louisiana and New Mexico operated by Enduro Resource Partners.
-NDRO fell more than 10% off April’s prices before redeclaring itself as trade-bait with a proposed $1.20/share sale of mostly-fallow land.
-Even with this potential monstribution, the long term value based on existing production numbers makes it overvalued or speculative or both.
+- That said, I also said to avoid Enduro Royalty Trust, which has young wells in Texas, Louisiana, and New Mexico operated by Enduro Resource Partners.
+NDRO fell more than 10% off April’s prices before redeclaring itself as trade-bait with a proposed $1.20/share sale of mostly fallow land.
+Even with this potential monstribution, the long-term value based on existing production numbers makes it overvalued or speculative or both.
 But I’m very long.
 Why?
 Mr. Market offered to pay me 10 cents a share just to hold it for him.

-- Permian Basin Royalty Trust (PBT) offers a paltry 1.9% long term IRR.
+- Permian Basin Royalty Trust (PBT) offers a paltry 1.9% long-term IRR.
 Avoid at these prices.

-- BP Prudhoe Bay Royalty Trust (BPT) is the granddaddy trust with wells in Alaska.
+- BP Prudhoe Bay Royalty Trust is the granddaddy trust with wells in Alaska.
 BPT’s market price is based on market forces and is disjoint from the underlying assets.
 Proceed with caution.

 Terminal Oil Trusts